 MF Global Holdings and the brokerage subsidiary went into separate bankruptcies on Oct.
 31.

-The holding company’s Chapter 11 case is In re MF Global Holdings Ltd. (MFGLQ), 11-15059, U.S. Bankruptcy Court, Southern District of New York (Manhattan).
+The holding company’s Chapter 11 case is In re MF Global Holdings Ltd. (MFGLQ:US), 11-15059, U.S. Bankruptcy Court, Southern District of New York (Manhattan).
 The liquidation of the broker is In re MF Global Inc., 11-02790, in the same court.

 Lehman Brothers Holdings Inc. announced yesterday that the second distribution to be made Oct.
 1 under the confirmed Chapter 11 plan will be about $10.2 billion.
 A court filing lists the percentage distribution for each class under the plan.

 In addition, Lehman will pay an additional $328 million on claims that were in dispute when the first distribution was made.

 There will be a third distribution in March 2013, Lehman said.
 About $1.7 billion is being held back on account of disputed claims.
 The first distribution was about $22.5 billion.
 For Bloomberg coverage, click here.